revou-fsse-oct24/milestone-2-andikasafri/README.md

    - Enhance keyboard navigation and ARIA roles.

 3. **Performance Optimization**:
-   - Use `React.memo` or `useMemo` for optimization.
+   - Use memoization techniques for optimization.
-   - Implement lazy loading for components.

 ---